 Classification in Wisconsin: Restricted (the cultivar Aurea and yellow and gold leaf forms are exempt).

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for moneywort was based upon this literature review developed by the department.
+The recommendation for moneywort was based upon this literature review [PDF] developed by the department.

 Leaves & stems: Stem can grow to 2 feet long.
 Simple leaves with opposite leaf arrangement.
 Leaves are round and shiny.
 Stems are smooth, low-growing and trailing.
 Stems branch frequently to form mat-like growth.

 Flowers: Yellow, small and marked with deep red blotches.
 5-petaled flowers are born individually on leaf axils.
 Flowers bloom June to August.

 Roots: White and trailing.

 - For small infestations, plants may be pulled or dug.
 Make sure to remove all stems, stem fragments and roots to prevent the stems from rooting again in the soil.

 - Prolonged submergence in water will kill moneywort.